You may also like

 Semi-double flowers in vivid reddish orange, with a few orange-flowered plants mixed in.
 Flowers are sparse at first but prolific later on, and open at various heights on the plant, not only at the top.
 Height 50cm.

-C. bipinnatus ‘Capriola’
+Cosmos bipinnatus ‘Capriola’

-C. bipinnatus ‘Veloutte’
+Cosmos bipinnatus ‘Veloutte’

 Perhaps the most dramatic cultivar, white flowers are tipped and streaked in reddish carmine, though some flowers are almost entirely white and some completely carmine.
-Eventually fades to parched pink, when deadheading is necessary.
+Eventually this cosmos fades to parched pink, when deadheading is necessary.
 Height 1m.

-C. bipinnatus ‘Rosetta’
+Cosmos bipinnatus ‘Rosetta’